Developer Guide

 #end

-The processing context is transferred using the first parameter.
-The GUID of the target application is specified as the second parameter, the GUID of the data group as the third.
-As the fourth parameter, one of the following keys should be entered:
+The first parameter is used to pass the processing context.
+The GUID of the target application is specified as the second parameter, and the GUID of the data group as the third parameter.
+One of the keys listed below must be entered as the fourth parameter:

 Key